rehmanh/555-TeamProject/README.md

 All the files in this branch are functioning aws code

-Lambda functions can be viewd by AWS credentials shared with the professor.
+Lambda functions can be viewd by the AWS credentials shared with the professor.